After virus outbreak tied to religious event, Malaysia puts the brakes on Ramadan

-The first sign of trouble came on March 9, when a participant from Brunei was reported to be infected.
+The first sign of trouble came March 9, when a participant from Brunei was reported to be infected.
 A few days later, a Malaysian participant tested positive.
-By March 17, cases linked to the religious celebration had become Malaysia’s largest cluster, and now account for 40 percent of its total of almost 6,000 cases.
+By March 17, cases linked to the religious celebration had become Malaysia’s largest cluster and now account for 37 percent of its total of almost 6,000 cases.
 Some of the 1,500 foreign attendees carried the virus home to Brunei, Singapore, Indonesia, Cambodia, Thailand and Vietnam.

 With the holy month of Ramadan underway, this year’s religious festivities are unlike any in memory.
 It’s a time when Muslims usually come together to break their dawn-to-sunset fast with family and friends, and for nightly prayers at mosques.
-But such activities now pose a risk of virus transmission.
+But such activities now pose a risk of coronavirus transmission.

 Two weeks after the Kuala Lumpur event, about 9,000 Muslims gathered in South Sulawesi, Indonesia, as part of another tabligh chapter — until authorities shut it down.
 Attendees spread the virus to neighboring countries, including Malaysia and Thailand.

-Note: Correction: The story has been updated to correct the spelling of the University of Malaya and the last name of Khairi Akbar.